www-splitcells-net/net.splitcells.network/doc/concept/introduction.md

 Keep in mind, that the system specific code is mostly not provided by this framework, but is copied into an existing installation of this framework.
 In other words the detailed technical know-how of managing operation systems is mostly not provided by this framework.
+There are other projects that provide the technical know-how.

 This file is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.